Curricular Practical Training

-To be eligible for CPT, you must meet the following criteria:
+To apply for CPT, F-1 students must meet all of the requirements below.

-- The work fulfills an optional or required internship or practicum in your academic program.
+- an optional or required internship or practicum course in your academic program.
 Registration in an internship or practicum course is required, and that course must count towards your degree requirements.

-- The work fulfills the course requirements of a regular course or independent study course in your academic program.
+- a regular course or independent study course in your academic program that would require work authorization to complete course objectives.
 Registration in the course is required, and that course must count towards your degree requirements.

 - Graduate students only: The work benefits your thesis/dissertation/final project in a material and substantial way.
 Registration for thesis/dissertation/final project credit(s) is required.